The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Best Chinese Carbon Road Bike Wheels: Me with my Chinese bike and multiple Chinese road bike wheelsets

-Here is my list of the best Chinese carbon road bike wheels, including wheelsets for rim and disc brakes, lightweight and deep aero wheels, and both low and high-end options.
+Here is my list of the best Chinese carbon road bike wheels based on my testing of over 15 different wheelsets.
+It includes lightweight, deep aero wheels, and low- and high-end options.

 For years, I have been closely following the Chinese carbon industry, testing wheels, conducting market research, reading reviews and customer experiences, and watching technical videos to save you time.

-• The best lightweight Chinese carbon wheels are the Elitewheels DRIVE (use the CYCLISTSHUB discount code at elite-wheels.com to get 15% OFF your purchase).
-They weigh only 1300g (50mm, disc) and are stiff, responsive, and stable in crosswinds.
-On the flats, however, they can’t hold speed as well as heavier wheels like HYPERs.
+• The best lightweight Chinese carbon wheels are the Elitewheels DRIVE II (use the CYCLISTSHUB discount code at elite-wheels.com to get 15% OFF your purchase).
+They weigh only 1322g (50mm, disc) and are stiff, responsive, and stable in crosswinds.
+The second generation also has redesigned hubs, wider rims, and spokes.

 What Are the Best Chinese Carbon Wheels?